Antique Appraisal Cost Guide: Fees, Scope, and Quote Questions

 When a lower quote can be more expensive

-A low quote can cost more later if it leaves out the intended use, appraiser qualifications, comparable-sale support, or deliverables required by an insurer, estate professional, attorney, or tax advisor.
+A low quote can cost more later if it misses the intended use, qualifications, comparable support, or required deliverables.

 A resale estimate is not the same as an insurance, estate, or donation appraisal.